Is Incontinence a Reason to Put a Dog Down

 Sometimes, surgery is necessary.
 In the case of surgery, you are looking at a lot of money.
 And this is what generally ends up leading to euthanizing the dog.
 People cannot afford the expensive surgery it takes to fix the dog’s leaking bladder.
 Because of this, many pet owners choose to preemptively euthanize.

 But this is not necessary.
-Even if you can’t afford surgery, there are ways of living with an incontinent dog.
+Even if you can’t afford surgery, there are ways of living with a dog that suffers with this.

 Now it is time to answer the big question.
 Do you euthanize your dog when it becomes incontinent?